VanSHOE/OSNA5/q1/report.md

 The students are then sorted on based of their arrival time (if equal on their indices) Then it creates all their threads passing them their information.
 Then it keeps iterating over the list and waking up any student thread that needs to run.

+# Extra Info

+Bonus was completed, time is printed.
+Same coloring scheme as required.